-In this post, we are going to give a few tips and bits of advice on how to better organize your trip around Greece by public bus.
-Being involved with tourism for the past many years we came to realize how difficult it is for foreign travelers to find bus schedules around Greece, especially for places outside the tourist map.
-In this post will try to help you find relevant information not easily accessible for nonnative people, making the task of preparing an itinerary to travel by bus a bit easier.
-If you are looking to find information on how to get to Meteora by bus you may also check the following links here and here for more details!
+In this post, we are going to give away a few tips and bits of advice on how to find Greek busses, bus schedules, or book bus tickets.
+Will try our best to help you find relevant information not easily accessible for nonnative people, making the task of preparing an itinerary to travel by bus around Greece a bit easier.
+If you are looking to find information on how to get to Meteora by bus you may also check here and here for more details!

 - When you want to travel from either Athens or Thessaloniki to any other place around Greece and vice-versa